Tsiigehnjik (Arctic Red) River

-The Arctic Red River flows north-northwest from glaciers in the North Mackenzie Mountains and joins the Mackenzie River 25 km south of the southern apex of the Mackenzie River Delta, traversing extremely diverse terrain.
+The Tsiighenjik River flows north-northwest from glaciers in the North Mackenzie Mountains and joins the Mackenzie River 25 km south of the southern apex of the Mackenzie River Delta, traversing extremely diverse terrain.
 It is a mountain river for the first third of its length, descending through the barren Mackenzie Mountains and gathering flow from rain, sun-warmed snow, and melting glaciers.
-Through its middle reaches, the Arctic Red has incised an impressive canyon and valley system through the Peel Plateau, and in its final stages, is a slow, sediment-laden river, flowing across the Mackenzie Lowlands towards its junction with the Mackenzie River.
+Through its middle reaches, the Tsiighenjik has incised an impressive canyon and valley system through the Peel Plateau, and in its final stages, is a slow, sediment-laden river, flowing across the Mackenzie Lowlands towards its junction with the Mackenzie River.

 The North Mackenzie Mountains, which dominate the landscape, were formed by tectonic forces over 65 million years ago.
 The lower levels of these mountains and the river valley support spruce forests, which are able to survive the arctic wind.
 Some of the oldest boreal forests in Canada can be found here.